 But even in this transitory season, we have the opportunity to invest in the everlasting.

 (By the way, the incident wasn’t all bad.
 Both my iPad and my heart were due for an upgrade.)

-Question: Have you ever learned a lesson from having something stolen?
+Tell me what you think: Have you ever learned a lesson from having something stolen?
 To leave a comment, just click here.